3 Minute Read

 Take a guess at how much debt the average college student racks up by the time they cross the graduation stage . . . are you thinking $5,000–$10,000?
 Think again.
 Student Loan Hero says the average college graduate’s student loan debt is at $37,172.(1) And that's just the average!

-The most recent data from Debt.org shows the overall student loan debt in America is hovering right around $1.4 trillion.(2) Trillion!
+The most recent data from the Federal Reserve Bank of New York shows the overall student loan debt in America is hovering right around $1.3 trillion.(2) Trillion!

 With the way things are going, college graduates will be lucky to have their student loans paid off before their kids start college!
 As a parent, you're probably thinking there has to be another way.
 Well there is!
 It’s time to start that college fund.
 It's not easy, but with focused dedication, hard work, and careful budgeting, it's possible to save enough so your child can go through college debt-free!